khulnasoft/integrations-core/marathon/README.md

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true
    ```

 2. Because Marathon uses logback, you can specify a custom log format.
-With Datadog, two formats are supported out of the box: the default one provided by Marathon and the Datadog recommended format.
+With Khulnasoft, two formats are supported out of the box: the default one provided by Marathon and the Khulnasoft recommended format.
 Add a file appender to your configuration as in the following example and replace `$PATTERN$` with your selected format:

    - Marathon default: `[%date] %-5level %message \(%logger:%thread\)%n`
-   - Datadog recommended: `%d{yyyy-MM-dd HH:mm:ss.SSS} [%thread] %-5level %logger{36} - %msg%n`
+   - Khulnasoft recommended: `%d{yyyy-MM-dd HH:mm:ss.SSS} [%thread] %-5level %logger{36} - %msg%n`

    ```xml
      <?xml version="1.0" encoding="UTF-8"?>